galaxyproject/tools-iuc/tools/clinker/README.rst

 Testing
 ^^^^^^^

-The functional tests cover ordered collections, both GenBank and tabular-labelled GBFF inputs, generic annotated records, invalid input, the one-file failure case, and a regression test for HTML/JavaScript injection in annotation text.
+The functional tests cover ordered collections, generic annotated records, invalid input, the one-file failure case, and a regression test for HTML/JavaScript injection in annotation text.

 License
 ^^^^^^^